gustonator/goodwe-prometheus-exporter/README.md

 ### Pre-requisites
 1. Configured inverter:
-Inverter must be connected to a 2.4GHz wifi network (if you have a wifi module) If not, you can configure it following:</br>
+Inverter must be connected to a 2.4GHz wifi network (default wifi password is: 12345678) If not, you can configure it following:</br>
   1.1 Connect to a wifi network called `Solar-Wifi`.
 The default login is `admin` and password `admin`</br>
 	note:  default password is sometimes `12345678`</br>